Print Edition - 2018-12-27 | News

-Auditor general says tourism minister lied to House panel
+Auditor general says minister lied to House panel

 - Tanka Mani Sharma says Rabindra Adhikari did not consult his office before making payment for the jets